-We’re delighted to be welcoming Piva back to Halsway for a sixth (!!!) course exploring the Real Roots! of folk music, both the music and the instruments.
-Always an enjoyable and fascinating course, discover the world of late 16th century popular traditional music as heard in both court and country.
+We’re delighted to be welcoming Piva back to Halsway for a weekend exploring the Real Roots! of folk music, both the music and the instruments.
+Discover the world of late 16th century popular traditional music as heard in both court and country, in this enjoyable and fascinating course!
 The focus of the course will be playing 4 or 5 part harmony in small groups but it doesn’t matter if you are new to this music or an experienced renaissance specialist; sessions will be adapted to suit all levels.

 • Ensemble playing – 4 and 5 part harmony

 • Loud wind band